pwasiewicz/NCmdArgs/README.md

 # Release notes

+## Version 1.0.4.7
+* Fixed Parse - returns false instead of throwing exception for some cases
+* Fixed verb parssing - callback for specific verb was called event is parsing arguments failed
+* Usage writer prints verbs options also

 ## Version 1.0.4.4
 * Command name can be implicity splitted by specified char.
-For example, property MyOption can be resolved as my-option.
+For example, property MyOption can be resolved as my-option

 ## Version 1.0.4.3
 * Default property for property can be set inside options class (f.e in ctor)